I Tried to Cure My 'Asian Flush' with an Elixir I Found on the Internet

 There’s also quite a big chance that you suffer from another hereditary defect: about half of all East Asians, including myself, have broken acetaldehyde dehydrogenase enzymes.
 This enzyme normally concentrates the toxic ethanal in your body into harmless acetate.
 But a shortage of acetaldehyde dehydrogenase means that the ethanal builds up and your veins widen, resulting in a glowing red tomato face, often referred to as “Asian flush” or “Asian glow”.
 It doesn’t just look awkward – the ethanal build-up also greatly increases your risk of stomach cancer.

 For an Asian like me, all these genetic fuck-ups raise a whole bunch of social stigmas when it comes to getting hammered.
-Whenever I’m somewhere where there are few, or no other, Asians there’s always that one person who notices that I’m blushing and playfully squeezes at my shoulder while yelling “Time to lay off the sauce, mate”.
+Whenever I’m somewhere where there are few, or no other, Asians (for instance: a UKIP luncheon) there’s always that one person who notices that I’m blushing and playfully squeezes at my shoulder while yelling “Time to lay off the sauce, mate”.

 According to the internet, there are a few solutions for these issues (except for the stomach cancer, which basically anyone can get from drinking too much).
 The obvious ones being abstinence (yawn), pacing yourself (no chance), not drinking liquor (fuck that) and not drinking on an empty stomach.